yaml/yaml-spec/spec/spec.md

 If a [document] contains _unresolved tags_, the YAML [processor] is unable to [compose] a [complete representation] graph.
-In such a case, the YAML [processor] may [compose] a [partial representation], based on each [node’s kind] and allowing for non-specific tags.
+In such a case, the YAML [processor] may [compose] a [partial representation], based on each [node's kind] and allowing for non-specific tags.

 ### #.
 Recognized and Valid Tags